I’m often ask if quail molt. All birds molt, smaller birds mostly do this once a year where larger sometimes two or even three times a year.

-When Quail molt it’s normally during the time of year when season change, this process can last between 2-3 weeks.
+When Quail molt it’s normally during the time of year when seasons change, the fall is a good example and the process can last between 2-3 weeks.
 I found this to be a stressful time for quail as they go into hiding during the majority of the process.

 Molting allows the bird to release worn or damaged feathers by replacing them with new beautiful ones.
 This process takes time but necessary as feathers are responsible for more than the birds ability to fly.

 Feathers were created to protect their bodies and keep the rain off.
 I always find it fascinating to watch water just roll off keeping the birds dry underneath.

 Prior to moving the quail into the sanctuary I noticed one began molting so I knew the others wouldn’t be far behind.